eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 providers or other academic institutions.
 For example, digital diploma attestations could be presented cross-border in a verifiable, trusted, and consumable format to another education or training institution or a prospective employer.
-An EUDI Wallet Unit may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner to relevant relying parties.
+An Wallet Unit may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner to relevant relying parties.

 #### 2.5.3 Digital Finance

-The EUDI Wallet Solutions can facilitate complying with strong customer authentication requirements, using the strong User Authentication capabilities described in [Section 2.1](#21-identification-and-authentication-to-access-online-services).
+The Wallet Solutions can facilitate complying with strong customer authentication requirements, using the strong User Authentication capabilities described in [Section 2.1](#21-identification-and-authentication-to-access-online-services).
 In line with the Commission's
 Retail Payments Strategy \[RPS\], the use case would be developed in